adaptingadapting/Holberton-SpeedrunAllChecksPercent/8variables_if_else_while/README.md

 task 4 again i did it in a fancier way now, with a not logical statemenet

 task 5 is up for choice, i used putchar but apparently you can use printf

+task 6 ok its literally the same code as last time, thats funny